| Article Summary:

 Nearly all (if not all) bodybuilders oil up before the competition to highlight and give definition to their muscularity.
 One of the most popular products is Pro Tan's Muscle Juice Pro Posing Oil.
 Remember how important it is for your skin to look healthy and tan at the competition.

-Virtually all competing bodybuilders shave down to before the competition to show off their muscles.
+- to before the competition to show off their muscles.
 You definately don't want to hide them behind a coat of hair.
 Also, your skin will be able to put on a better natural tan without the hair.

 Top Selling Hair Removers: